Mogilno: Culture and tourism

 The town is home to the Mogilno Film Academy as well as a cinema.
 The film Voodoo Dad was set and shot entirely in the town.

 There is a local museum dedicated to the local area, a local cultural institute, and several organisations dedicated to cultural activities and local venues.

 It is also a focal point of many tourist trails and nature walks, most notably the Piast Trail.
 The scenic location also attracts a number of tourists looking to relax in the nearby forests and lakes.

+Transport

+Vovoideship road 254 bypasses Mogilno to the east.

+Mogilno has a station on the important Poznań-Toruń railway line.